 1) How utterly and endlessly amazing and inspiring the world is.
 This appreciation stemmed not necessarily from exploring the great outdoors but through picking up a book by David Suzuki, ‘Time to Change’.
 As I read on my lunch breaks surrounded by a storeroom of TV’s and sound systems I realised that by increasing my knowledge of landscapes I would build a stronger appreciation for them;

 2) That everyone can make a positive change in their life that will make a difference in how the world ends up.
-Be you big or small, wealthy doctor or base wage retail store-man (like I once was) – everyone can take the little steps that lead to huge changes around them.
+Be you big or small, wealthy doctor or base wage retail store-man (like I once was) – everyone can take the little steps that lead to huge changes in the world around them.

-Now at 28, I’m locked into 12 of the best months in sunny, sweaty, sub-tropical Queensland.
 Every day I wake up with the coast on my mind, with a thirst to swim in the respite of the ocean, to round a corner and embrace the scent of salt in the cooling breeze, to feel the caking of salt on my skin as I dry out after a dip, and welcome the eternal presence of sand scratching away in my bed.

 – Jimmy Nails